opencasestudies/ocs-hypertension-diet/Hypertension_and_Diet.md

 There is a function ` svydesign()` in R package ` survey`.
 The function combines a data frame and all design information needed to specify a survey design.
 Here is the list of options provided in this function:

- + ids: Specify it for cluster sampling, ~0 or ~1 is a formula for no clusters.
+ + `ids`: Specify it for cluster sampling, ~0 or ~1 is a formula for no clusters.
 Cluster sampling is a multi-stage sampling, the total population are divided into several clusters and a simple random sample of clusters are selected.
 Each element in these clusters are then sampled.

- + data: Data frame to look up variables in the formula arguments, or database table name
+ + `data`: Data frame to look up variables in the formula arguments, or database table name

- + weights: Formula or vector specifying sampling weights as an alternative to `prob`
+ + `weights`: Formula or vector specifying sampling weights as an alternative to `prob`

- + fpc: Finite population correction, `~rep(N,n)`  generates a vector of length n where each entry is N (the population size).
+ + `fpc`: Finite population correction, `~rep(N,n)`  generates a vector of length n where each entry is N (the population size).
 Default value is 1.
 The use of fpc derives a without replacement sample, otherwise with replacement sample.

- + strata: Specify it for stratified sampling, which divides members of the population into homogeneous subgroups and then sample independently in these subpopulations.
+ + `strata`: Specify it for stratified sampling, which divides members of the population into homogeneous subgroups and then sample independently in these subpopulations.
 It is advantageous when subpopulations within an overall population vary.

 Now we use some options to create a design relative to our dataset: